Gulliver's Travels (2010 film): Plot

-Depressed by his dead-end job in the mail room of a New York City newspaper, Lemuel Gulliver decides to impress journalist Darcy Silverman.
-He convinces her he can write a report about his extensive world "travels.”
-After suffering writer's block and thinking that Darcy will not want to hang out with a "guy from the mailroom", Gulliver plagiarizes a report.
+Depressed by his dead-end job in the mail room of a New York City newspaper, Lemuel Gulliver decides to impress his crush, journalist Darcy Silverman, by convincing her he can write a report about his extensive world "travels".
+After suffering writer's block and thinking that Darcy will not want to hang out with a "guy from the mail room", Gulliver plagiarizes a report.
 The next day, Darcy, impressed by his writing, presents Gulliver with a new task – to travel to the Bermuda Triangle and write an article about the legends of ships mysteriously disappearing there.

 Upon arriving in Bermuda, Gulliver rents a ship and travels into the triangle.
-After falling asleep at the helm, he is caught in a storm and the ship is overwhelmed by a waterspout.
-Gulliver washes up unconscious on the island of Lilliput, where he is seen as a "beast" by the town's tiny people.
-After the citizens claim him to be dangerous because of his size, Gulliver is imprisoned in a cave.
-There, he meets another prisoner named Horatio, who was jailed by a General named Edward Edwardian, because he loves a fair Princess named Mary, whom Edward is pursuing.
-After the island across from Lilliput, Blefuscia, orders some commandos to kidnap Princess Mary, Gulliver breaks free and rescues the kidnapped princess.
+After falling asleep at the helm, he is caught in a storm, and the ship is overwhelmed by a waterspout.
+Gulliver washes up unconscious on Lilliput, an island populated by tiny people with a society that is visually and culturally similar to that of Victorian era Europe.
+After arriving, he is soon seen as a "beast" by the town's population.
+Having been claimed by the town’s citizens to be dangerous because of his size, Gulliver is imprisoned in a large cave.
+There, he meets another prisoner named Horatio, who was jailed by General Edward Edwardian, because he loves Princess Mary, whom Edward is pursuing.
+After the island across from Lilliput, Blefuscia, orders some commandos to kidnap Mary, Gulliver breaks free and saves her.
 He also saves her father, King Theodore, from a fire by urinating on it.

 Gulliver is declared a hero by Lilliput's citizens and lies that he is the President of Manhattan.
-Edward is cross by the luxurious accommodations that have been built for Gulliver and for being presented as an honorary general of the Lilliputian Army.
+Edward is outraged by the luxurious accommodations that have been built for Gulliver and by being presented as an honorary general of the Lilliputian Army.
 The next day, the Blefuscian Navy lays siege to the city when Edward shuts down its defense system as revenge for Gulliver's treatment.
 Gulliver defeats the armada, invulnerable to the cannonballs being fired at him.
-Embarrassed, and with Mary no longer wanting anything to do with him, Edward defects to the Blefuscians and brings blueprints of a robot he made from a page from Gulliver's Guitar Hero III game manual for revenge.
+Embarrassed, and with Mary no longer wanting anything to do with him, Edward defects to the Blefuscians and brings blueprints of a robot from Gulliver's Guitar Hero III: Legends of Rock game manual for revenge.
 The Blefuscians secretly build the robot, with Edward as the pilot.